TheLordVier/electronic_store/README.md

 ____

 The application is an API with CRUD functionality for suppliers, products and contacts.
-There are three types of suppliers in the application - Factory, Retailer and Individual Entrepreneur, each of which occupies a certain position in the hierarchy.
+There are three types of suppliers in the application - Factory, Retail Network and Individual Entrepreneur, each of which occupies a certain position in the hierarchy.
 You can create different suppliers and establish links between them, change suppliers and edit their fields.
 Access to the API is granted only to authorized users with the parameter is_active (permissions.py).